Noiirsha/AMUpdater/Readme.md

 `https://v388-front.mucha-prd.nbgi-amnet.jp:10082/mucha/front/updater_poweron`)

-`dl_image`: 7z file without extension. the file will be extract to the upper folder(`../AMCUS` = `Game Folder`)
+`dl_image`: 7z file without extension. the file will be extract to the upper folder(`../AMCUS` = `Game Folder`) it's used by `GET /updater_getfile`, which can receive the update file from the server

 the file directory of `sendFileToClient.7z (dl_image)` should like this: